-No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson
+No, Brad Pitt Is Not Moving On From Angelina With Kate Hudson [Debunked]

 — People Magazine (@people) January 21, 2017

-This rumor is clearly just a lie that has brought more unnecessary drama to a difficult time for Brad Pitt and Angelina Jolie, by dragging Kate Hudson and her family into the middle of it.
+This rumor is clearly just a lie that has brought more unnecessary drama to a difficult time for Brad Pitt and Angelina Jolie by dragging Kate Hudson and her family into the middle of it.

 [Feature Image by Jason Merritt/Getty Images]